East Bay Electric Lines: Electrification to reorganization (1911–1934)

 In addition to interurban service, streetcar service began in 1912 through various sections of the cities it served.
-A series of smaller streetcars by the Pullman Car Company also served these lines, until 1930.
+A series of smaller streetcars by the Pullman Car Company also served these lines until 1930.
 Between 1912 and 1930 there was little change to the services of the East Bay Electric Lines.
-However, in 1930 all streetcar services ceased in Oakland and Berkeley as they had failed to turn a profit due to the onset of the automobile and Great Depression.
-In 1934, the East Bay Electric Lines reorganized as the Interurban Electric Railway (IER), in anticipation of the completion of the San Francisco Bay Bridge.
+Southern Pacific's efforts in the 1920s to relax work rules and increase fares failed.
+As a result, the company sought to merge East Bay Electric Lines with the rival Key System.
+Employee backlash halted these plans.

-Due to the advent of automobile service and the Great Depression, the IER was rapidly losing both money and patronage, so a franchise was granted to them for operation on the lower deck of the Bay Bridge to the new Transbay Terminal, in order to entice new patrons.
+In 1930, all streetcar services ceased in Oakland and Berkeley as they had failed to turn a profit.
+An internal report by Southern Pacific management in 1933 recommended total abandonment of East Bay electric services.
+Due to the widespread adoption of the automobile, the Great Depression, and high labor costs, the IER was rapidly losing both money and patronage, so a franchise was granted to them for operation on the lower deck of the San Francisco Bay Bridge to the new Transbay Terminal, in order to entice new patrons.
+On November 14, 1934, the East Bay Electric Lines reorganized as the Interurban Electric Railway (IER).